Program features and benefits

 How Fellows are selected

 A panel of Hearst’s top editors will review applications and select finalists.
 Finalists will participate in a two-day interview process at the San Francisco Chronicle in April at which the Hearst Fellows will be selected.
 Hearst Newspapers covers all domestic travel costs for the interviews.
+We have temporarily paused domestic travel for in-person interviews at our newspaper properties due to COVID-19.
+Interviews will be conducted virtually.

 Professional assistance to ensure your best chance of success